 He came to New York alone when he was eighteen, and spent his first week there sleeping in Penn Station.
 Suddenly, his arrogance comes across as defiance, a relentless ambition to prove himself.
 “I told my mom I wanted to be a model when I was 15.
 She told me there was never gonna be someone like me on a magazine,” he said.
 “I sent her four magazines featuring me this year.”

 Despite their complicated coming out stories, Joshua and Logan’s Instagram experiences differ in many key ways—namely, their DMs.
-While the compliments and flirtations in Logan’s inbox only occasionally go too far, the majority Joshua’s DMs are explicit.
+While the compliments and flirtations in Logan’s inbox only occasionally go too far, the majority of Joshua’s DMs are explicit.
 “I’m objectified a lot,” he told me.
 “Many people, especially white gay men, treat me like an escort.
 They flat out offer me money, they ask to see my dick.”

 Still, despite what may be constituted as harassment, he said that, largely thanks to Instagram, “I’ve come to understand who I am, what I want, and what I can do.”

 When he poses for photographers, he tells me he aims to look “strong and sexual.”
 And he seeks out photographers who don’t typically shoot black men.
-“My Instagram is a showcase of what African-American men can do,” he said—not a showcase of how he’s struggled.
+“My Instagram is a showcase of what African-American men can do,” he told me—not a showcase of how he’s struggled.
 “I don’t want total strangers to know all of that.
 I tell my story and my life through the photographs I’m in; that gives hints of what I’ve been through.”

 Watch therapist Zach Rawlings discuss body image issues in the gay community:

 If anything, Instagays are as flawed and complicated as the rest of us.
-But their feeds are filtered to make them appear simpler than they are, and if follows and likes are indication, that’s how we prefer it.
+But their feeds are filtered to make them appear simpler than they are, and if follows and likes are indication, that’s how we like it.

-It’s a vicious cycle: The more followers a guy gets for his sexy pics, the easier to becomes to monetize their feed and expand their "brand," and the more valid their clout and influence becomes.
+It’s a vicious cycle: The more followers a guy gets for his sexy pics, the easier it becomes to monetize their feed and expand their "brand," and the more valid their clout and influence becomes.
 But that elevated profile only exposes them to more criticism.
 The validation begets vilification; like a Shakespearean drama, we build them up only to tear them down.

 All the criticism reminds me of something both John and Logan said during our conversations—John when I asked about how contrived some of his posts were, and Logan when I prodded him on the logic behind those sexy dog costume shots.
 “It’s just Instagram,” they told me.